1925 Tri-State tornado: Shannon County, Missouri

 The tornado was first sighted as a highly visible and relatively small condensation funnel in the rugged forested hills of Moore Township, Shannon County, Missouri, at around 12:40 p.m.
 CST.
-The funnel was spotted by Helen Thompson as it raced north toward Ellington around five minutes later.
+The funnel was spotted by Helen Thompson as it moved north toward Ellington around five minutes later.
 The Scott Farm suffered damage in this area, and the tornado was sighted by at least one farmer as trees in the area were destroyed.
-Farmer Sam Flowers was the first fatality of the tornado, being killed around 1:01 p.m.
+Farmer Sam Flowers was the first fatality of the tornado, being killed around 1:00 p.m.
 CST (19:01 UTC) when he was struck by a falling tree.
 The tornado continued to be spotted as it moved south of the Redford area, and timber damage was reported in the Upper Low Hollow.
 Shortly before crossing into Iron County, a man cutting timber saw the tornado near the Black River.
 After entering Iron County, the tornado continued moving northeast, where a roar was audible as it moved near the Joseph Brown Farm.
 Three minutes later, the tornado directly impacted the mining town of Annapolis.
 On the northern side was the Annapolis School, where the tornado shattered windows and damaged doors.
-Downtown Annapolis was severely damaged, however most of the business buildings and homes north of 2nd Street were not demolished.
+Downtown Annapolis was severely damaged; however, most of the business buildings and homes north of 2nd Street were not demolished.
 Closer to the railroad, there was complete destruction, and several freight cars were blown away off the tracks.
 At least 100 people were injured in downtown Annapolis and four were killed before the tornado moved on.
-An estimated 90% of the town was leveled.
+An estimated 90% of the town was damaged.